mhear22/WebGame/readme.md

 ## Things to be done

-* make a service to deal with save states
-* make a main menu that should launch when there is no save state
+* Make the player have a physical coliding body
+* build a game in its own scene
+	* Maze game
+	* FPS?
+	* Neat environment
-	* show something in the background
+		* Side of a motorway in the rain going over a bank
-	* work out a design for the inventory and main menu

 * Buying and Selling Stores
 * Making Money inside the game